Public Health Nottingham City aims to improve the health of our population

 Pharmacy Needs Assessment

 The aim of the Pharmaceutical Needs Assessment (PNA) is to enable understanding of the pharmaceutical needs of our local population and, where necessary, use this information to develop new services.
-The PNA is used to inform the commissioning process in respect to pharmaceutical needs in Nottingham.
+The PNA is used to inform the commissioning process with respect to pharmaceutical needs in Nottingham.